 - Dig around in suspect areas with a trowel or a shovel.
 Sift soil or scoop soil into a container and shake loose any potential larvae.
 Cutworms may be found anywhere from just below the soil surface to four inches deep.
 They move deeper into the soil during the heat of the day, so it may be necessary to dig deeper or revisit the field under cooler conditions.

 - Identify the species and size of cutworms.
 Dingy, redbacked and darksided cutworms are most common in Manitoba.
 For more information on cutworm species identification, refer to the additional resources below.
 Since management decisions are based largely on the size of cutworms and how long they will continue to feed, it is important to note that different species will be present at varying development stages at a given time.
-The smaller the cutworm, the longer it will be feeding.
-Cutworms longer than 3-3.5 cm (~1 inch) in length will be nearing the end of their feeding cycle.
+While some cutworm species stop feeding as they get larger, others will feed more as they get to the larger stages.

 Note: If larvae cannot be detected, assumptions of cutworm feeding may be made based on symptoms pictured below.
 Assess the percentage of plants damaged by cutworms to help determine if control is necessary.